Top tax credits for Canadians

 Other than taking advantage of RRSP deductions below is a list of some of the top tax credits for Canadians.
 Tax credits reduce the tax payable.

-- Family caregiver tax credit – for caregivers of dependant relatives including sick spouses, common-law partners and minor children.
+- Family caregiver tax credit – for caregivers of dependent relatives including sick spouses, common-law partners, and minor children.